 Since January 2014 I have been running Insilico Medicine, which takes an umbrella view on the field with over 170 research projects and over 150 collaborators worldwide.
 I have no doubt that aging is a problem that can be solved within our lifetimes unless we see a major economic crisis, a global war, or both.

 Your work focuses on computational medicine, how would you explain this relatively new field of science to our readers?

-Computational biomedicine is a very broad field of research, where computational methods and tools are applied for diagnosis, treatment and research.
-The field has been around since the invention of electronic analytical equipment, but in recent years it got a major boost due to the availability in Big Data, increases in computing power, breakthroughs in machine learning and convergence of the many fields of science and technology.
+Computational biomedicine is a very broad field of research, where computational methods and tools are applied for diagnosis, treatment, and research.
+The field has been around since the invention of electronic analytical equipment, but in recent years it got a major boost due to the availability of Big Data, increases in computing power, breakthroughs in machine learning and convergence of the many fields of science and technology.

 You are the CEO of Insilico Medicine.
 What are the main goals of the company for the next 5 years?
-Can we expect breakthroughs in personalised medicine?
+Can we expect breakthroughs in personalized medicine?

 Our long-term goal is to continuously improve human performance and prevent and cure the age-related diseases.
 In 5 years we want to build a comprehensive system to model and monitor the human health status and rapidly correct any deviations from the ideal healthy state with lifestyle or therapeutic interventions.
 Considering what we already have, I hope that we will be able to do it sooner than in 5 years.